Facebook Pixel - PageView Event

 Throughout the program, participants attended classes led by FEAST Health Educators, focusing on practical tips such as reading nutrition labels and preparing balanced meals.

-Additionally, participants received monthly food boxes from the Food Bank.
+Additionally, participants received weekly food boxes from the Food Bank.
 These boxes were designed to meet nutritional criteria, including food items low in sodium and free from added sugar.
 Upon completion of the program, participants took part in a graduation ceremony where they shared their appreciation for the program.

 “Before attending this program, I thought I knew how to read nutrition labels, but now, I truly know what I have to look for in order to make myself a healthier meal,” said a program participant upon graduating from the program.